 Side note: curdling action looks like cuddling action, but they are two very different things.

 Aquafaba, like vegan buttermilk, is another creative substitute for a common ingredient used in baked goods: eggs.
 If you’re wondering what aquafaba is, it’s simply the liquid leftover from cooked chickpeas.
-You can find about 1/2 cup in a 15-ounce can of chickpeas.

 When aquafaba is heavily whipped, it turns into a fluffy white concoction that mimics the properties of beaten egg whites in baking.
 Genius, right?
 And even lightly whipping aquafaba, as is done in this recipe, brings a fluffy texture and a nice lift to baked goods.